 The veggie garden has been quietly but steadily growing over the holidays and we have harvested plenty of zucchini, tomatoes, lettuce and spinach, and even some pumpkins, since coming back to school.
 Last week we discovered the most incredible zucchini hiding under the leaves.
 We held a school-wide competition to guess it’s weight.
 3/4J came the closest with their guess of 2.5kg.
 The zucchini weighed in at a massive 3.2kg!
 Watch this space for news on what 3/4J will do with their prize zucchini!!

-Here is a glimpse into the life of our school community.
-It is both an invitation to join us and a celebration of learning along the way.
-Please consider encouraging our students by making a comment.
+Here is a glimpse into the daily life of our school community and all of our news.
+It is an invitation to join us and a celebration of learning and community.

 Find out the latest from our